 Don't worry about which algorithm to use.
-When you select a signal type in our OUI (for example, PM-QPSK), the software applies optimal algorithm to the data for that signal type.
-Each signal type has a specially designed signal processing approach that is best for the application.
-This means that you can get results right away.
+When you select a signal type in the OMA software (for example, PM-QPSK), the application applies the optimal algorithm for that signal type to the acquired data.
+Each signal type has a specially designed signal processing approach optimized for that signal.
+This means that you get results right away.